solderneer/solderneer/site/src/content/notes/planes-going-places.md

 ---
-title: "Planes going Places"
+title: Planes going Places
-emoji: "✈"
+emoji: ✈
 pubDate: 24-Jun-2023
 updatedDate: 24-Jun-2023
-tags: ["topic/technology", "project/104-days"]
+tags:
+  - topic/technology
+  - project/104-days
 ---

 This note is the **tenth** letter in the [[104-days-of-summer-vacation]] series.
 You can also follow the full twitter thread [here](https://twitter.com/solderneer/status/1668911213810716672), and leave any thoughts and comments that might come up!